Paul-Lecander/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns.
-Performing data analysis on Kickstarter data to uncover trends
+An excel-based exercise using pivot tables and statistics to predict if a particular kickstarter will be likely to succeed.